Unreal Engine fork

 Agree with the prompt about project type if it pops up.

-Follow the Unreal documentation starting from Building Unreal Engine from Source.
+Follow the Unreal documentation starting with Building Unreal Engine from Source.

 Please follow the steps from the Unreal website, as it contains the latest instructions for creating your own Unreal Engine build.

-Make sure you are building Unreal Engine that you have downloaded from Varjo repository, instead of the one shown in Unreal tutorial as an example.
+Make sure you are building the Unreal Engine that you have downloaded from Varjo repository, instead of the one shown in the Unreal tutorial as an example.

 Go to the project folder and right-click on .uproject file.
 Select Switch Unreal Engine version… and select an engine folder compiled by you from the list.

 Open the project to the Visual Studio by double-clicking on the .sln file.